 3. Share your itinerary and directions

-In some cases, office staff help support field sales reps by booking appointments and assisting with planning. eRouting route planning makes this easy.
+Office staff sometimes help support field sales reps by booking appointments and assisting with planning. eRouting route planning makes this easy.
+Share route maps publicly or privately and access them directly on a mobile device.
 All the client information is available in one place, ensuring everyone is on the same page.
-Maps can be shared publicly or privately and can be opened directly on a mobile device.
-The sales rep can then open the direction in Google Maps for turn-by-turn navigation.

 How to create a route from your map